 Creativity Forum 2016

-Join the Bay Area Discovery Museum in our 25th anniversary year for a discussion with psychologist Scott Barry Kaufman, following the release of his newest book Wired to Create: Unraveling the Mysteries of the Creative Mind, about what the latest findings in neuroscience and psychology tell us about cultivating creativity.
-Following the talk, Victoria Barret, Chair of the Museum’s Board of Trustees, will moderate a question and answer opportunity.
+The Bay Area Discovery Museum hosted Creativity Forum on March 3 in San Francisco.
+Creativity Forum featured a discussion with psychologist Scott Barry Kaufman, author of Wired to Create: Unraveling the Mysteries of the Creative Mind, about what the latest findings in neuroscience and psychology tell us about cultivating creativity.
+Following the talk, Victoria Barret, Chair of the Museum’s Board of Trustees, moderated a question and answer session with Kaufman.

 About Scott Barry Kaufman